enascimento/TruPax/README.md

 their public fields respectively, and in case of a language switch these strings are re-loaded from the associated resources files.
-Missing resources will cause an exception at runtime, so please always do test new textual things in all available languages - also watch our for correct format parameter provisioning.
+Missing resources will cause an exception at runtime, so please always do test new textual things in all available languages - also watch out for correct format parameter provisioning.

 SDK
 ---